Frikster/Mesoscale-Brain-Explorer/README.md

 sudo apt-get -y install python3-pip
 ```

 openCV can be tricky to install.
-Try [this tutorial](https://www.begueradj.com/installing-opencv-3.2.0-for-python-3.5.2-on-ubuntu-16.04.2-lts.html) if the above one-liner fails
+Try [this tutorial](https://www.begueradj.com/installing-opencv-3.2.0-for-python-3.5.2-on-ubuntu-16.04.2-lts.html) if ```bash pip3 install opencv-python``` fails

 Please download and install the latest pyqtgraph package from the
 following link if it fails via the terminal: http://www.pyqtgraph.org/